 BME Program Initiative Organization Chart

-A committee chaired by the Dean of the Faculty of Engineering, and whose other two members will be the Dean’s (or their appointees) of the Faculties of Science, and Medicine, will appoint a director from the Engineering Faculty for the BME program.
+A committee chaired by the Dean of the Price Faculty of Engineering, and whose other two members will be the Dean’s (or their appointees) of the Faculties of Science, and Medicine, will appoint a director from the Price Faculty of Engineering for the BME program.
 The director will report directly to the Dean of Engineering.
 The Director chooses two associate directors from the other two faculties (other than his or her own faculty) who are responsible for the management of the BME program.
 As with all graduate programs, the BME graduate program abides by all the rules and regulations established and implemented by the Faculty of Graduate Studies for its graduate programs.